 Law School students who have an exam conflict in non-Law courses must reschedule the non-Law School exam.
 Rescheduling of exams is permitted only for the following reasons:

 - Two (2) Law School exams scheduled on the same day.

 - Religious Observance: An exam will be rescheduled if it conflicts with a religious observance on the day of the exam.

 These regulations apply to all Law School exams, not only to finals in December and April/May.
-Students having any of the above conflicts should email Registration Services once the exam schedule is published, and no later than the published deadline in advance of the exam date, in order to adjust their exam schedule.
+Students having any of the above conflicts should email Registration Services at [email protected] once the exam schedule is published, and no later than the published deadline in advance of the exam date, in order to adjust their exam schedule.
 Registration Services will determine which exam will be rescheduled and will notify you of the date and location of your rescheduled exam shortly before the start of the exam period.

 Students may not take a second examination in a course for which they have already earned a passing grade.